Palantir combines rapid growth with record margins – but the market has already priced in a perfect scenario

 The report indicates that the US government remains Palantir Technologies’ primary source of revenue, contributing nearly half of the company’s total revenue.
 Palantir forecasted revenue of 767.0–771.0 million USD in Q4 2024, representing a 5-6% increase compared to the previous quarter.

-Palantir Technologies Inc. Q4 2024 report
+Palantir Technologies Inc. Q4 2024 results

 Palantir Technologies released its Q4 2024 results on 3 February 2025.
 The key report highlights are as follows: